kroxylicious/design/proposals/001-ClusterRepresentation.md

 - *many to one* - kroxy presents many downstream clusters which route to a single upstream - this would support a multitenant use-cases

 (There's a possiblity of *one-to-many* which a single downstream routes to several upstreams as if they were one, which might be useful for presenting several kafka clusters as if they were one, however, supporting transactions across two clusters would be difficult.
-We consider won't this use-case futrther).
+We won't consider this use-case further).

 ## Current situation